-Non-poolroom: New Aston Graduate School Suite MB652b/c, please contact Alison Birch x4653 for further details.
+Non-poolroom: Aston Graduate School Suite MB652b/c, please contact Tina Hamilton x4665 for further details.

 Tap the touch screen to display/select buttons for the equipment.

 To switch off, tap Off or Exit/Shutdown, and then confirm with Shutdown Now.

 Some also have sub-menu/s for additional facilities.

 We recommend that the projector is switched on after you login to the PC.

 Drag/copy presentation documents from your USB stick onto the desktop.